-WARNING: This method uses extreme temperatures that can melt through oven mitts so be very careful!Continue to 2 of 11 below.
+Also, keep in mind—this cooking method uses extreme temperatures that can melt through oven mitts so be very careful!

 Oil the Steak

 Once you have your steak, lightly coat it with oil.
 Choose an oil with a high smoke point, as oil breaks down at high temperatures.
-Oils like avocado oil, can take a much higher temperature than most.
+Oils like avocado oil can take a much higher temperature than most.

 Season the Steak

 Now it's time to season the steak.
-Typically this includes coarsely ground black pepper and a coarse sea or Kosher salt.
+Typically, this includes coarsely ground black pepper and a coarse sea or Kosher salt.
 The oil is going to hold the seasonings in place and if you choose to make a sauce in the pan later, this will provide the extra flavor.

 Apart from salt and pepper, many restaurants add dried parsley or other herbs to the mixture.
 You can use anything you like, but keep it light.
-We want to maximize the flavor of the steak, not the seasonings.
+You want to maximize the flavor of the steak, not the seasonings.

 This process creates a good deal of smoke.
-You won't notice it much on the patio, but your fire alarm will probably... notice if you choose to cook indoors.
-If you are doing this in the kitchen, you might want to turn off the fire alarm for the duration and open a window or two.Continue to 5 of 11 below.
+You won't notice it much on the patio, but your smoke alarm will probably notice if you choose to cook indoors.
+If you are doing this in the kitchen, you might want to turn off the alarm for the duration and open a window or two.
+(Just don't forget to turn it back on!)

-Preheat Cast Iron Skillet
+Preheat the Cast Iron Skillet

-Make sure to have the steak, a clean plate, a heavy-duty grill... mitt, a pat of butter and a pair of tongs ready.
-You won't have a chance to step away once you start the cooking process.Continue to 6 of 11 below.
+Make sure to have the steak, a clean plate, a heavy-duty grill mitt, a pat of butter, and a pair of tongs ready.
+You won't have a chance to step away once you start the cooking process.Continue to 5 of 10 below.

-Place Steak in the Hot Skillet
+Place the Steak in the Hot Skillet

 Place the steak in the center of the hot skillet.
 It is important that most of the steak is in contact with the metal as possible, so never use a steak bigger than your pan.

-This will generate a good deal of smoke, popping and sizzling, but you must wait exactly two minutes before moving the steak.
+This will generate a good deal of smoke, popping and sizzling, but you must wait exactly 2 minutes before moving the steak.
 You might think it is burning, but rest easy that everything is fine.
-Be patient and watch the clock closely.Continue to 7 of 11 below.
+Be patient and watch the clock closely.

 Turn the Steak Over

-Again, be patient and let the steak continue (burner still on high) to cook.
+Again, be patient and let the steak continue to cook (burner still on high).
 During this time, make sure you have your grill (or oven) mitt on.
-This needs to be a good... mitt since the metal you are about to pick up is heavy and nearly 500F.Continue to 8 of 11 below.
+This needs to be a good mitt since the metal you are about to pick up is heavy and nearly 500 F.

-To get a precise temperature reading on this steak, use an oven-safe thermometer or polder-style thermometer (the kind with the remote unit so you can read the temperature without opening the lid or door).Continue to 9 of 11 below.
+To get a precise temperature reading on this steak, use an oven-safe thermometer or digital thermometer (the kind with the remote unit so you can read the temperature without opening the lid or door).

 Testing the Temperature

-Rest, Plate and Serve
+Rest, Plate, and Serve